kubernetes/kops/docs/networking.md

 requires a single routing table.
 These advanced users are usually running in multiple availability zones and as NAT gateways are single AZ, multiple route tables are needed to use each NAT gateway.

-Kubenet is the default networking option because of its simplicity, however, it should not be used in production clusters which expect a gradual increase in traffic and/or workload over time.
+Kubenet is simple, however, it should not be used in production clusters which expect a gradual increase in traffic and/or workload over time.
 Such clusters will eventually "out-grow" the `kubenet` networking provider.